shaohv/kvsd/README.md

 # kvsd
-A distribute kv db server
+A distribute kv db server.
+We use shaohv/Raft as the backend storage and supply a http service.